kframework/X86-64-semantics/README.md

     using a compiler IR.
 These IRs are devoid of features such as abstract frames, symbols and maintain memory as a flat address space
   - Binary Analysis/IR  recovery:

     - [BAP](#bap) , [Phoenix](#phoenix) , [BitBlaze](#bitblaze)
   All these tools define their own custom IR with- out the features of abstract stack and symbol promotion, facing limitations similar to tools like [Diablo](#diablo).
 Phoenix recovers a register transfer language (RTL) resembling architecture neutral assembly, which does not expose the semantics of several complicated instructions.
 Further, Phoenix and several other tools [95] require debugging information, which is usually absent in deployed executables.
-Various executable frameworks ease the specification of semantics of native instructions [141] which is orthogonal to our task of recovering intermediate repre- sentation.
+Various executable frameworks ease the specification of semantics of native instructions [141] which is orthogonal to our task of recovering intermediate representation.

     - [Jakstab](#jackstab)
       - address control flow challenges in executables by resolving indirect branches using multiple rounds of disassembly interleaved with dataflow analysis.